 Students will be provided with their daily class schedule at the beginning of every marking period.
 Parents who wish to have a copy of their schedule may contact the office to request a copy.

-Students must be in full uniform everyday.
-The uniform is a white/ black collared polo shirt with two or three buttons and black/khaki pants.
-Button down shirts or collarless shirts are not permitted.
-Skirts to the knee are permitted.
+Students may purchase a Tilden Middle School shirt from our school.
 Hoodies, hats, caps, clothing that exposes armpits, a bare back or midriff, see-through clothing, and accessories with protruding metal spikes are not permitted.

 K. Lunch/Breakfast Program (Free and Reduced)